redcross/smoke-alarm-portal/README.md

 # Technologies Used

-_TBD: Node.js, CouchDB, Angular.js, and anything else a potential deployer would want to know._
+Node.js, Jade templates, PostgreSQL, and the usual suspects related thereto.

 # Installation and Deployment

-Please see [INSTALL.md](INSTALL.md) for installation instructions.
+Please see [INSTALL.md](INSTALL.md) for detailed installation instructions and dependency information.